nonblocking/mashroom-dll-webpack-plugin/README.md

 }
 ```

-This configuration is going to copy the DLL (my_dll.js) copy to the output path and adds it to the *Mashroom* config in *package.json* like this:
+This configuration is going to copy the DLL (my_dll.js) to the output path and adds it to the *Mashroom* config in *package.json* like this:

 ```json
     "mashroom": {